Alex McLaren Beekeeping Centre

 DSBA has a long history of training new beekeepers.
 The apiary is named after Alex McLaren who inspired learning.
 Alex was a school teacher from Falkirk who continued to teach others about beekeeping.
 The DSBA continues to uphold that teaching tradition.

 As part of the ongoing development, we recognised the need for disabled access and larger storage facilities.
 In the autumn and winter of 2019/20, the Apiary Committee was involved in this development project, until work was put on hold in March 2020 due to the COVID 19 crisis.
-We hope to return by the end of the year to complete the work.

 Queen Rearing Group